ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Overnight</h3>A chance of showers and thunderstorms.
+         <h3>Overnight</h3>A slight chance of showers and thunderstorms.
 Mostly cloudy, with a low around 65.
-South wind around 15 mph, with gusts as high as
+South wind around 15 mph, with gusts as
-         28 mph.
-Chance of precipitation is 50%.<br></div>
+         high as 26 mph.
+Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">